Automated Financial Trading System

 Jump to search

-An Automated Financial Trading Agent is a financial trading agent that is an automated intelligent agent and can perform an algorithmic financial trading task.
+An Automated Financial Trading System is a financial trading system that is an automated financial-domain software system that can perform automated financial trading tasks.

-- AKA: Software-based Trader, Algorithmic Trader, AI Trader.
+- AKA: Software-based Trader, Algorithmic Trader, AI Trader, Algo Trading System, Black-box Trading System.

 - Context: